As a common household product, borax has gained attention as a potential rat control solution.

 Does Borax Kill Rats?

-Scientific investigations have demonstrated that borax exhibits potent poison properties against rats.
+Scientific investigations have demonstrated that borax exhibits potent rat poison properties.

-Furthermore, the study revealed that a combination of borax and sugar was exceptionally effective in luring rats, surpassing other bait options like peanut butter or cheese.
+Furthermore, it is revealed that a combination of borax and sugar was exceptionally effective in luring rats, surpassing other bait options like peanut butter or cheese and making the rat-killing easy.

-The findings indicated that a mixture of borax and cornmeal proved remarkably effective in eliminating rats, with a significantly lower lethal dose compared to other rat poisons available on the market.
+The findings indicated that homemade rat poison borax and cornmeal proved remarkably effective in eliminating rats, with a significantly lower lethal dose compared to other rat poisons available on the market.

-How to Use Borax to Kill Rats: Borax Rat Poison Recipes
+Using Borax to Kill Rats: Homemade Borax Rat Poison Recipes

 A Mixture of Borax and Sugar